 Frequently in our experience, there is an autoimmune thyroid or celiac disease component to vestibular migraines.
 From a functional medicine perspective, the goal is to help the immune system regulate itself better so blood flow can increase to the brain.

 Here at Gates Brain Health, we use state of the art videonystagmography testing.
-Most often used by ENT specialists, VNG testing allows for Dr. Gates to see what is really going on patients’ brains.
-This is especially helpful for people with Vestibular Migraines, as Dr. Gates can functionally test the health of the cerebellum.
+Though this is most often used by ENT specialists, VNG testing allows for Dr. Gates, D.C. and Board Certified Chiropractic Neurologist to see what is really going on in a patient’s brain.
+This is especially helpful for people with Vestibular Migraines, as this allows Dr. Gates to functionally test the health of the cerebellum.